 With all of these great benefits, it’s no wonder USAA has won so many industry awards.
-The best part is, once you sign up, you’re a member for life.
+The best part is, once you join, you’re a member for life.

 I admit that I’m a fan of USAA.
 But, I’m not the only person who loves USAA.
 Check out what these bloggers think about USAA:

-*disclosure: I was not compensated in any form for writing this article.
-This article is based on my personal experiences with USAA and I encourage you to investigate your options before making any major financial decisions.
+*disclosure: This article is based on my personal experiences with USAA and I encourage you to investigate your options before making any major financial decisions.